 top of page

-An academic initiative dedicated to advancing the interests of all animals through science, the arts, and public engagement.
+An academic initiative dedicated to building strong multispecies communities through science, the arts, and public engagement.

 UPCOMING EVENTS & FESTIVALS